chen1223/contact-list/README.md

+# Demo

+A live demo is available at [https://contact-list-billchenweb-gmailcom.vercel.app/](https://contact-list-billchenweb-gmailcom.vercel.app/)

 # Prerequisite

 This project runs on Node version 18.
 Please use nvm to install node version 18 or install node 18 directly from the [NodeJS](https://nodejs.org/en) website.